 If you aren’t too worried about the “burnt” flavor of coffee and want to be able to brew 4 espressos at once, then this is a great little machine.

 However, if you’re looking for a nice espresso with great crema alongside all the nuance of your single-origin beans, then this isn’t the machine for you.
+The espresso will be more bitter than with other machines.

 So, to conclude our Capresso 303.01 review – You will struggle to find another espresso maker in this price range that can also produce 4 cups of espresso or cappuccino at the same time.
+Just don’t expect amazing flavor.

 Don’t forget to Buy Your Capresso 303.01 Today